UMD: A Globally Connected University

 - After the application deadline, we will review all completed applications and nominate students for available spots in each exchange program.

 - If you are nominated to participate in this exchange, you will work with your EA advisor (listed above) to apply directly to the host university, who will formally admit you to the exchange program.

 - Nominated students will then work with their EA advisor (listed above) and our partner universities to coordinate all aspects of the stay at the host university such as course registration, visas and arrival.

 Course offerings are available on the university's website.

 - Chemical Engineering

 - Mechanical Engineering

 To view previously approved study abroad courses by engineering department, view the Engineering Study Abroad Course Guide.
 Or, you can view a list of all the previously approved courses for University College Dublin, here.

-The chart above was last approved by the UMD Transfer Credit Committee on October 16, 2014.
+The credit conversion listed above was approved by the UMD Study Abroad Transfer Credit Committee on October 16, 2014